Downsizing – Less Stuff – More Happiness

 Many of us have heard about the law of attraction.
 “Energy flows where thoughts go.”
 We have choices about what we feed our minds.
 Worry is a choice.
 Happiness is a choice.
 Stress is a choice.
 Sadness, fear…

 3 years ago, our home was broken into.
 I’m very grateful for my dog and his deep voice.
 Although he was in the dog run he heard the intruders and barked and barked and they left.
-Now, they left with enough stuff including personal things I can never replace.
-My wedding rings and my deceased mother’s rings that could never be replaced at any cost.
+Now, they left with enough stuff including personal items I can never replace.
+Included were my wedding rings and my deceased mother’s rings that could never be replaced at any cost.
 But I couldn’t change that it happened.

 It was February and -30 Celsius.